miketarrant/arduino_charlieplexing_flasher/README.md

 # bman2017_charlieplexing_flasher
-An Arduino Nano-powered LED flasher with a Charlieplexing display
+An Arduino Nano-powered LED flasher with a Charlieplexing display.
+This will be used in a flasher project for Burning Man 2017.